Field Notes: Bushveld

 One morning, we came across that elephant carcass in a dry riverbed where the pride of lions had been camped.
 The lions were still feeding, and the rest of the scavengers had gathered, waiting their turn.
 Vultures lined the trees.
 Marabou storks stood just off to the side.
 Hundreds of them, watching, waiting.

 The smell hit before we saw anything.
-Rot and decay, thick in the air, amplified by the Pinotage from the night before.
+Rot and decay was thick in the air.
+Amplified by the Pinotage from the night before.

 Interestingly, it wasn’t dramatic.
 It was just happening the way it always does.